dfdazac/nqr/README.md

 We assume a given knowledge graph and a dataset of queries and their answers.
 The process for training and evaluating the model is as follows:

 1. **Automatic preference generation**: Since it is impractical to manually specify preferences for queries at a large scale, we automatically generate preferences for a subset of complex queries.
 We use a clustering algorithm to group similar answers and select the most frequent entities in each cluster as preferences.
-2. **Training QA model**: We make us of QTO, a state-of-the-art model for complex query answering, to obtain rankings of entities for variables in the query.
+2. **Training QA model**: We make use of QTO, a state-of-the-art model for complex query answering, to obtain rankings of entities for variables in the query.
 This step provides answers to a query **without** considering the preferences.
 3. **Training and evaluating the preference model**: Using the preferences generated in step 1, we train a re-ranking model for modifying the predictions of QTO (obtained in step 2) to align with the preferences.
 We evaluate the model on a held-out set of queries.

 ## 1. Automatic Preference Generation